TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 5/Job 5.8.md

 ---

-But as for me, I would seek unto God, And unto God would I commit my cause;
+"But as for me, I would seek God.
+I would commit my cause to God,